top of page

 The Consenting Process

-The Maritime Area Regulatory Authority (MARA) is a new state agency essentially replacing the existing foreshore unit under the Department of Housing, Local Government and Heritage (DHLGH) and has been established under the Maritime Area Planning (MAP) Act 2021.
+The Maritime Area Regulatory Authority (MARA) is a new state agency essentially replacing the foreshore unit under the Department of Housing, Local Government and Heritage (DHLGH) and has been established under the Maritime Area Planning (MAP) Act 2021.
 It has responsibility for considering Maritime Area Consent (MAC) applications and if it deems appropriate, to grant such consents.

 MARA is also responsible for enforcement of the new regulatory regime for Ireland’s maritime area.
 Maritime Area Consents (MAC) are required by developers seeking exclusive rights to develop within a certain maritime area.
 A MAC is granted by MARA under the MAP Act 2021.
 If a MAC is awarded to a project, the developer of that project has exclusive rights to develop a project in that area.